5.6. Troubleshooting AVR programming issues

 pavr2cmd -sto determine the cause of the error.

 - There may be a problem with the target device.
 It is possible to kill a device with a static shock, by incorrectly connecting power, or by programming the fuses incorrectly.
 There could also be a short or cut trace somewhere on your target device.
-The ideal way to test for this is to try programming a different device with your programmer, or try using a different programmer to program your target device.
+The ideal way to test for this is to try programming a different device with your programmer, or try using a different programmer to program the target device.
 If this is not an option, try verifying that the target device is still functional and perform some continuity tests to check for shorts or disconnections on the ISP programming lines.
 Don’t forget to check the 6-pin ISP cable for shorts as well.

 - It is possible that the AVR’s SPIEN fuse has been set to 1, meaning that the ISP interface is disabled.
 This could potentially happen if you used the AVR’s debugWIRE interface to program it.
 The debugWIRE interface is a different interface that is not supported by the Pololu USB AVR Programmer v2.x.
 To fix this problem, you should use the debugWIRE interface to set the SPIEN fuse to 0.